A glossary of metal detecting terms

 plug — A hole carefully dug in the ground so that dirt and grass are not harmed.
 Diggin a good “plug” is the mark of an experience and ethical metal detectorist as it reduces the impact on properties being hunted.

-pocketspill — A bunch of coins lost from ones’ pocket or purse.
+pocketspill / coinspill — A bunch of coins lost from ones’ pocket or purse.
 Often found in places where people sat in the grass.

 probe / poker — A small tool, often made of brass (or tipped with brass) to locate coins before digging by touch.
 Resembles an ice-pick and is used by pushing it into the ground prior to starting to dig.
 Brass, a soft metal, is used to avoid marring coins.
 Experienced probe users can feel the difference between coins and rocks.
 Probes are often used when a very small hole is desired (such as when using detectors on manicured lawns.)

-pulse induction — A waterproof detector that detects all metals – often useful in highly mineralized soils or salt water.
+pulse induction / pulse machine / PI — A detector that detects all metals using different technology that is often useful in highly mineralized soils or salt water.
+“I need to come back with my pulse machine”

 rang up – A phrase used to describe a target type indicated by the audio/visual signals of a detector.
 “That Indian rang up as a dime.”